 Explore a natural world wonder in one of the most beautiful underground river systems in Quintana Roo.
 Rio Secreto is a beautifully preserved cenote in the Yucatan Peninsula full of dramatic stalactites and stalagmites.
 This mysterious system of caves and underground rivers can be explored with a professional guide on a great adventure in the dark.

-In March 2019 I visited Yucatan for more than 2 months and saw all the Yucatan Peninsula highlights.
-But don’t worry this Yucatan itinerary is not gonna last 2 months!
-To tick off the best things to do you in Yucatan Peninsula will need at least two weeks, but even if you have less time making a road trip is a great idea.
-You will just have to pick your favorite tourist destinations.
-With all the tips and links to more Yucatan travel blogs Im sure I can help you.
+Recently I visited Yucatan for more than 2 months and visited all the Yucatan Peninsula highlights.
+Don’t worry this Yucatan itinerary is not gonna last 2 months!
+To tick off the best things to do in Yucatan Peninsula you will need at least two weeks, but even if you have less time, making a road trip in the Yucatan peninsula is a great idea.
+Just pick your favorite places to visit from the list below.

-While traveling around Yucatan Peninsula for two months I also stumbled upon the lovely beach village Mahahual in Costa Maya.
-I was happy I added it to my Yucatan itinerary as more than anything I loved the super laid-back vibe at this fishing village transformed into a popular tourist destination in Yucatan.
+The Yucatan Peninsula has always been one of my favorite places to visit in Mexico.
+And one of the best places to see in the Yucantan Peninsula is the lovely beach village Mahahual in Costa Maya.
+Don't hesitate to add this to your Yucatan itinerary!
+More than anything I loved the super laid-back vibe at this fishing village transformed into a popular tourist destination in Yucatan.
 In this Costa Maya travel guide I will tell you all the best things to do in Costa Maya and secret travel tips I found out about Mahahual.

 After my Tulum and Coba tour I was often asked what I liked the most and therefore decided to write an article about it.
 In this Coba vs Tulum travel blog I will explain both Maya sites and which one I would recommend you to visit if you have to choose one.